funnybunnyofdoom/Vintage-Story-Mods/README.md

 -Rising Sun: [FunnyBunnyofDOOM]
-  When a new player joins for the first time, the in game calendar advances to 8:00 AM
+  When a new player joins for the first time, the in game calendar advances to 8:00 AM Will add a feature to progress to day whenever a player logs in.

 -Bunny Server Utilities: [FunnyBunnyofDOOM]
   Collection of utility mods